+For sure, the game prototype is needed!
 So you’ve had the idea for a perfect game.
-You think it’s perfect, your colleagues think it’s perfect, but after the release it turns out that the audience doesn’t quite agree.
+You think it’s perfect, your colleagues think it’s perfect, but after the release, it turns out that the audience doesn’t quite agree.
 The levels may be boring, or the visual design may be jarring, or the story may feel controversial to a lot of players.
 Failing to catch these things in the bud leads to ultimately losing a great part of the potential profit.
-That’s why, before you get to creating the final version of your game, you need to test a prototype.
+That’s why, before you get to create the final version of your game, you need to test a prototype.

 In simple terms, a game prototype is a light version of the game: just the core mechanics, the rough visuals, and the general storyline.
 This is a necessary stage in the game development process.
 There are many ways to test a game prototype, that’s why we have prepared a small guide for you to follow.
 Without further ado, let’s jump straight to business.